LdeAlejandro/rhcsa10-fixed-Sanger-exam/README.md

 ### Requirements

-- On server1, use your virtualization software to increase the size of your primary disk in such a way that at least 10GiB of unallocated disk space is available.
+* On `server1`, at least 10 GiB of unallocated disk space is available.
-- In the free disk space, create a 1GiB partition and format it with the ext4 filesystem.
-Make sure it is mounted persistently using its UUID on the /mnt/files directory.
+* Create a 1 GiB partition and format it with the ext4 filesystem.
+* Mount this filesystem persistently on `/mnt/files` using its UUID.
+* Create a 1 GiB swap partition.
-- Also create a 1GiB swap partition and ensure it is mounted persistently using its UUID.
+* Configure the swap partition to be activated persistently using its UUID.

 ---